yangdanny97/type_coverage_py/README.md

 - **Skipped Files**:
   - Files that cannot be processed due to syntax or encoding errors are skipped, and the number of skipped files is recorded.

+- **Overall Coverage**:
+  - The script calculates and returns the overall coverage, combining parameter coverage and return type coverage.
+The maximum number of skipped files between the parameter and return type calculations is recorded.

-This methodology ensures accurate and detailed analysis of type coverage for popular Python packages.
+This methodology ensures an accurate and detailed analysis of type coverage for popular Python packages, taking into account the presence of type stub files (`.pyi`) which are prioritized over implementation files (`.py`) for the same functions.

 ## Usage